QualiSystems/shell-traffic-standard/spec/traffic_standard.md

 ### User flows and Shell configuration

-The expected user flow is adding traffic ports to a blueprint (via the inventory or abstract template) and reserving.
-An orchestration script can then query the sandbox, select the traffic controller to use out of the those defined in the controller group associated with the ports' root server, add that controller to the sandbox (as Shared) and launch commands such as load test configuration, run/stop test etc. using the Traffic Controller shell.
-All the information required for the controller's shell to work should be available in the controller and traffic generator attributes.
+The expected user flow is adding traffic ports to a blueprint (via the inventory or abstract template), adding the relevant service and reserving.
+Launch commands such as load test configuration, run/stop test etc. using the Traffic Controller shell.
 The expected administrator flow is to load both the traffic generators and controllers into CloudShell using the shell template and Autoload command.
-The traffic client used by the Controller is expected to be installed on the Execution Server(s) as a pre-requisited for the controller shell and the path to its installation should be defined in the attribute "Client Install Path" on the Traffic Controller resource.
+The traffic client used by the Controller is expected to be installed on the Execution Server(s) as a pre-requisited for the controller shell and the path to its installation should be defined in the attribute "Client Install Path" on the Traffic Controller and Traffic Generator Chassis resource.
 In case there is an external server (such as Spirent Test Center Lab Server or IxNetwork API Server) the address of the Traffic Controller should point to this server and the server's TCP Port (if not default) should be defined in the "TCP Port" attribute of the Traffic Controller.
 Else the address of the Traffic Controller should be defined as "NA".
+Only one controller servcie should be defined per application per serevr.
+For example, if for STC there is no lab server in use, only one controller service should be define.
+If there is a lab server, 2 scontrollers should be defined: one with the server and the other with out.

 #### Traffic Generator Data Model
 - Traffic Generator Chassis